-As part of this Policy a number of key commitments have been identified and incorporated in the Safeguarding Code of Conduct.
+As part of this Policy several key commitments have been identified and incorporated in the Safeguarding Code of Conduct.
 The Code of Conduct outlines the expected behaviours of all Burnet representatives when interacting with children.
-All staff, volunteers, consultants, and participants on field visits organised by Burnet are required to sign the Safeguarding Code of Conduct (Annex A to this policy).
+All staff, volunteers, consultants, and participants on field visits organised by Burnet are required to sign the Safeguarding Code of Conduct (/policies/risk-management-andgovernance/safeguarding-code-of-conduct/).